deepak-raj45/Employee-Promotion-Prediction/README.md

 - length_of_service	: Length of service in years
 - awards_won : Number of awards won in years
 - avg_training_score : Average of Scores taken in training peroid
-- is_promoted : Whether the employee is promoted or not
+- is_promoted : Whether the employee is promoted or not.

 # Installation
  Use can Install the packages for this application using